Hero image of Teen Chef showing mobile screen mock-ups.

 Personas

 Say hello to Chris!
-He’s a teenager with busy working parents.
+He’s a teenager with busy working parents who are divorced.
 As the oldest, he prepares meals for himself and his younger brother regularly.
-He’s one of two personas, the other would be one who cooks for pleasure.

 • Information Architecture